saurluca/dendritic-computation/README.md

 # Dendritic Computation: Biologically-Inspired Neural Networks with Structural Plasticity

 A parameter-efficient neural network implementation inspired by dendritic computation in biological neurons based on the work from Chavlis & Poirazi, 2025 [2].
 This project explores how sparse dendritic architectures with synaptic resampling can achieve competitive performance with significantly fewer parameters than traditional deep learning models.
-This

 ## 🧠 Overview